CTL Instructor Handbook

 Director: Dr. Karen Huxtable-Jester

-Associate Directors: Dr. Carol Cirulli Lanham and Dr. Salena Brody
+Associate Directors: Dr. Salena Brody and Dr. Carol Cirulli Lanham

 New Employees

-Please complete your new-employee paperwork as designated by the dean’s office of your school.
-After this paperwork is processed, you will receive your UTD ID.
+Please complete your new employee paperwork as directed by your school’s dean’s office.
+Once the paperwork has been processed, you’ll receive your UTD ID.

 NetID, Computer Access and Email

-As soon as you receive your UTD ID, you can use it to obtain your separate UTD NetID at the NetID Self-Service Portal.
+Once you receive your UTD ID, you can use it to set up your UTD NetID through the NetID Self-Service Portal.
+Your NetID is your unique username — it gives you access to your UTD computer account and serves as your default UTD email address.
 NetID gives you access to your UTD computer account; it is a unique identifier (username) that also serves as your default UTD email address.

-New employees should see the Office of Information Technology’s New to UTD page.
+New to UTD?
+Visit the Office of Information Technology’s New to UTD page for a helpful overview of tech services available to you.

 Comet Card Photo ID

-New employees must complete a Faculty/Staff Comet Card Request form and have it approved by their department.
-The Comet Card is issued int he Student Services Addition, SSA 12.324 (second floor).
+New employees need to complete the Faculty/Staff Comet Card Request form and have it approved by their department in order to get the card.
+Comet Cards are issued at the Comet Card Office in the Student Services Addition, second floor (SSA 12.324).

 Administrative Assistant (AA) Support

-- Requests for office keys and electronic access to labs and selected other rooms on campus.
+- Requesting office keys and electronic access to labs or other approved spaces on campus.

 Teaching Assistant (TA) Support